Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 09. Competing pages

-You’ve optimised all your web pages and they still aren’t performing as you’d like.
+You’ve optimized all your web pages, and they still aren’t performing as you’d like.
 So what’s the problem?

-This is referred to as keyword cannibalism – that is, you have several pages that are optimised for the same keyword, stealing valuable clicks from each other.
-To fix this, you’ll need to carefully go through each page on your site and ensure there is no overlap.
+This is referred to as keyword cannibalism – you have several pages optimized for the same keyword, stealing valuable clicks from each other.
+To fix this, you’ll need to carefully review each page on your site and ensure no overlap.
 While this may be time-consuming, this can have a pretty powerful impact on your ranking.

 10. Page speed

-Page speed refers to how fast a website can load and can be measured by page load time (the amount of time it takes for a page to fully load) or time to first byte (the amount of time it takes for the browser to receive the first byte from the server).
+Page speed refers to how fast a website can load and can be measured by page load time (the amount of time it takes for a page to load fully) or time to first byte (the amount of time it takes for the browser to receive the first byte from the server).

-How fast your page loads has a significant impact on your business; by improving your load time by just 0.1 seconds, you can boost conversion rates by 8%.
+How fast your page loads significantly impact your business; by improving your load time by just 0.1 seconds, you can boost conversion rates by 8%.
 To do this, you may want to consult with a professional web developer or reconsider your hosting.

-You can check your existing page speed by using Google’s PageSpeed Insights.
+You can check your current page speed by using Google’s PageSpeed Insights.

 Publishing regular, relevant content to your site is crucial for attracting organic traffic and establishing yourself as an authority in your niche.
-The best way to do that?
+What is the best way to do that?
 Blogging.